-My research program focuses on understanding and intervening with structural and environmental factors affecting the utilization of HIV-related treatment and prevention services.
-This work includes studies of health policies and systems of care, as well as projects investigating the impact of stigma among people living with or affected by HIV.
+My program of research focuses on optimizing the delivery of HIV care and prevention services.
+This work encompasses studies of health policies and systems of care, as well as projects investigating the impact of stigma among people living with or affected by HIV.